jsilll/jcc/README.md

 # João's C Compiler (JCC)

-Welcome to my C Compiler project!
-This project aims to create a simple, yet functional C11 compiler written in C11, inspired by Rui Ueyema's [chibicc](https://github.com/rui314/chibicc) compiler.
-The goal is to provide a clear understanding of the compilation process while maintaining a clean and modular codebase.
+Welcome to JCC, a simple yet functional C11 compiler written in C11.
+Inspired by Rui Ueyema's [chibicc](https://github.com/rui314/chibicc), this project aims to provide a clear understanding of the compilation process while maintaining a clean and modular codebase.

 ## Current Status

-I'm currently working on implementing zero-arity function calls.
+Currently implementing zero-arity function calls.

 ## Table of Contents